 Read more »

 Angel Nalubega is a passion-filled community organizer, student, and poet.
-She currently attends Antioch College in Yellow Springs, Ohio.
-A history major, Angel intends on using the historical vestiges of the past to create innovative solutions to present problems.
+She has attended Antioch College in Yellow Springs, Ohio.
+A history major, Angel intends on using the historical vestiges of the past to create innovative solutions to problems.
 Angel is a first generation Ugandan-American, and a first generation college student.
-She cultivated an interest in social justice after Ferguson, and since then, she has been challenging dominant narratives and supporting social movements wherever she goes.
-She is involved in organizing collectives across Ohio, working with groups like the Ohio Student Association, Black Lives Matter Miami Valley, and #GetEqual.
+She cultivated an interest in social justice after Ferguson, and since then, she is challenging dominant narratives and supporting social movements wherever she goes.
+She has been involved in organizing collectives across Ohio, working with groups like the Ohio Student Association, Black Lives Matter Miami Valley, and #GetEqual.
 In her first year, Angel organized with the local BLM chapter around the murder of John Crawford in Beavercreek, Ohio.
-Now in her second year, she is organizing with the POC group on campus to achieve equity for students on campus.
-She is active in the Diversity Committee, Antioch Student Union, Queer Center, and Antioch People of Color Group.
+She has organized with the POC group on campus to achieve equity for students on campus.
+She has been active in the Diversity Committee, Antioch Student Union, Queer Center, and Antioch People of Color Group.
 She has also written for the Antioch Record.
-Angel has interned at Yellow Springs’ Home, Inc, where she served as a grant writer, and at the North Star Fund in New York City, assisting the Program Department.
-Angel’s interests lie in disability justice, faith based organizing, labor history, poetry as protest, socialism, and dismantling systems of oppression.
+Angel has interned at Yellow Springs’ Home, Inc., where she served as a grant writer, and at the North Star Fund in York City, assisting the Program Department.
+Angel’s interests lie in disability justice, faith-based organizing, labor history, poetry as protest, socialism, and dismantling systems of oppression.
 Angel enjoys church, puppies, destroying white supremacy, memes, and Ella Baker.
-In the future, she is considering a future in public policy or law in order to better the lives of low income communities of color.
+In the future, she is considering a future in public policy or law in order to better the lives of low-income communities of color.
 Angel is interested in using community organizing and policy-making to create equity, spread love, and support the liberation of all people.

 Read more »

-Anna Thomas received her Associates of Arts Degree in Business from Seminole State College, Annie transferred to Florida International University and is currently studying Public Administration, with a minor in International Relations.
+Anna Thomas received her Associates of Arts Degree in Business from Seminole State College and transferred to Florida International University to study Public Administration, with a minor in International Relations.
 She is passionate about teaching the significance of privilege, power, and esteem in the education system of the U.S. to young women who deserve to epitomize the essence of empowering one another.
-She is also passionate about providing essential educational resources and support to underprivileged schools to help bridge the drop out gap in high-poverty communities.
-Her involvement around campus ranges from being a leader for the only USNC United Nations Women club in the U.S. to advocating for reproductive justice, LGBTQIA rights, and sexual assault awareness.
+She is also passionate about providing essential educational resources and support to underprivileged schools to help bridge the dropout gap in high-poverty communities.
+Her involvement around campus ranged from being a leader for the only USNC United Nations Women club in the U.S. to advocate for reproductive justice, LGBTQIA rights, and sexual assault awareness.
 She aspires to be an AmeriCorps member for City Year Orlando to give back to her community by providing individualized support to at-risk students and establishing an overall positive learning environment in the school.
 She also aspires to one day develop an interactive and extensive curriculum that educates young women on the significance of their self-worth, intelligence, and voice.
 Overall, she seeks to engage her community by educating young people on the social justice issues that plague our country and empower them to take action against these issues.
-By empowering them to create change, they will in turn empower each other.
+By empowering them to create change, they will, in turn, empower each other.
 Annie hopes to continue working for youth empowerment and potentially advocating for social policy issues.
 In her spare time, she likes to cook creative plant-based meals, travel, and do bikram yoga.

 Read more »